ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Aggregators may defeat the robustness of the system by emitting bogus output shares.
+     * There is no way to detect bogus output share except by applying heuristics to aggregate results that are outside of DAP's scope (e.g., if the DAP task is measuring the average height of a human population, then a result of 9 meters is clearly bogus).
 1. If Clients reveal identifying information to Aggregators (such as a trusted identity during Client authentication), Aggregators can learn which Clients are contributing input.